-WELD206W Blueprint Reading II 2-0
+WELD206W : Blueprint Reading

 Blueprint Reading II completes coverage of basic welding joints started in WELD106W.
 The course covers welding symbols for all types of welding.
 Upon successful completion of the course, students can read a welding symbol, generate a welding symbol, and apply this information to the drawing of a weldment.
 The course concludes with an introduction to pipe fittings, pipe welding symbols, and pipe welding joints.
-(Prerequisites: WELD106W, WELD110W, WELD115W, WELD125W, WELD203W or POI; Co-requisites: CAR101W, WELD216W, WELD221W WELD226, WELD228 or POI)
+Lecture Hours 2